OMR-Research/Smashcima/docs/scene-objects.md

 Now that you have the motivation for the design, we can talk about how this behaviour is implemented.

 The `SceneObject` class overrides the `__setattr__` magic method, so it knows about all situations when anyone is setting any field on the instance (`obj.bar = baz`).
 When this happens, it updates the scene object's `inlinks` and `outlinks` fields.
 These fields hold the list of references pointing away from this object, and the list of references pointing towards this object.
-Each link also known its `name`, which means you can have more than one link between two object instances.
+Each link also knows its `name`, which means you can have more than one link between two object instances.

 These links are only tracked between pairs of `SceneObjects`.
 If only one side is a `SceneObject`, then no link is tracked.
 This means that scene objects can have fields containing `str`, `int`, `Fraction`, or any other type, and these behave like any other pyhon code.
 It's only when a scene object "contains" another scene object.
 In that case you cannot really say it "contains" that object.
 Rather, you should think about "referencing" that object in the scene graph.